Bad Feilnbach

-Bad Feilnbach is a municipality in the Upper Bavarian district of Rosenheim at the foot of the Wendelstein in Germany.
+Bad Feilnbach (/de/) is a municipality in the Upper Bavarian district of Rosenheim at the foot of the Wendelstein in Germany.
 As a famous 'Moorheilbad' (moor healing spa) the municipality was awarded in 1973 the title "Bad".
 Since the 19th century the peat deposits were the basis for a continued expansion of the spa and health facilities.
 The recognized healing success of "black gold" on a variety of diseases were the basis for the development of a well-known spa and tourist community.
 Due to its wooded surroundings and the mild climate Feilnbach is called the "Bavarian Meran".
 The entire municipality is recognized as a healing spa resort except for parts of the former municipality Dettendorf.

 Geography

 Bad Feilnbach is located directly on the northern edge of the Bavarian Alps, at the foot of the 1,838 m high Wendelstein.
 The village is located 17 km east of Miesbach, 10 km south of Bad Aibling, 15 km southwest of Rosenheim and 33 km from Kufstein.
 The Autobahn A8 (junction Bad Aibling) is 5 km away, German federal highway B93 (exit Reischenhart) 9 km, and the nearest railway stations in Bad Aibling and Raubling are 10 km.